IliaViazov/tusa/README.md

 Tidal Unit for Sonic Activities.

-The framework functions as a tmux workflow with different panes of a terminal performing different parts of the program.
+***tusa*** is a framework application, that binds together all necessary utilities for Tidal Cycles into one Bash script.
 It features an interpreter for Tidal Cycles, a snippets window for fast copying of precomposed material, a reference window that represents [the official reference](https://tidalcycles.org/docs/reference/cycles) in a brief format, and a SuperCollider server.

+***tusa*** is modular and extendable, you can find different version made for my personal purposes, including working with Flucoma and ML inside of Tidal Cycles, and advanced live-spatialisation techniques for IKO.
+Soon, I will add documentation for it too.

 ## Features
 - Stable performance
-- Easy installation
+- Easy installation (relatively, and only for Mac now)
 - Fast boot-up
 - Automatic saving of the session (memory of last 10, but could be increased modifying finish.sh)
 - Convenient keyboard shortcuts